Kissena Park: Incorporation into Kissena Corridor Park

-Renovations and additions
+Kissena Velodrome

 The Kissena Velodrome, a 400 m velodrome, was constructed in the center of the park in 1962.
 It was used during the 1964 New York World's Fair and the U.S. team trials for the 1964 Summer Olympics.
 It is the only remaining bicycle track in New York City.

+Deterioration and restoration

-By the 1980s. the park was being used as an illegal dumping ground.
+By the 1980s, the park was being used as an illegal dumping ground.
 Algae buildup in Kissena Lake necessitated another restoration project, which was undertaken in 1983.
 Subsequently, a local naturalist named Charlie Emerson started planting a garden in 1986.
 The garden and an adjoining nature center were dedicated for Emerson in 1990.

-Meanwhile, the Velodrome had deteriorated over the years, and by 2000, efforts were underway to renovate the track.
 In 2003, a $2.3 million restoration drained the lake in stages, resulting in its current appearance.
 The city water was replaced with well water, an aeration system was installed the concrete bulkheads were replaced with natural-looking materials such as rocks and plants, and a small island for birds and turtles was built within the lake.
-The Kissena Velodrome was also restored, and the track was rededicated in 2004.

 In 2007, the Korean War memorial was unveiled at the park's northern entrance at Parsons Boulevard.
 The memorial, designed by William Crozier, commemorates Korean War veterans from Queens.
 Its centerpiece is a bronze sculpture called The Anguish of Experience, which depicts "a solitary soldier whose face portrays the agony of war", followed by five soldiers who carry a stretcher.

+The Velodrome had deteriorated over the years, and, by 2000, efforts were underway to renovate the track.
+The Kissena Velodrome was restored, and the track was rededicated in 2004.
+City officials announced in 2022 that they would replace a dirt path leading to the Kissena Velodrome with a concrete path at a cost of $6.25 million.